-• Break time detentions - These detentions can be set by any member of staff in the school for a period of time decided by the member of staff issuing the detention.

-• Lunchtime detention - These detentions are centralised and reported to parents via the schools Edulink system.
+- Break time detentions These detentions can be set by any member of staff in the school for a period of time decided by the member of staff issuing the detention. - Lunchtime detention These detentions are centralised and reported to parents via the schools Edulink system.
 Any member of staff can issue a lunchtime detention which is monitored by the Head of Faculty.
 Staff will attend centralised lunchtime detentions to have a structured conversation with the student.
-Lunch detentions are run by middle leaders and last 25 minutes.

-• After school detentions - These are centralised and can only be authorised by a member of the Leadership team.
-The detention is 45 minutes from 3:15pm to 4pm Mondays, Tuesdays, Thursdays and Fridays.

-• Weekend detentions - These are only used in extreme circumstances and can only be set by the Headteacher.
+Lunch detentions are run by middle leaders and last 25 minutes. - After school SLT detentions These are centralised and can only be authorised by a member of the Leadership team.
+The detention is 45 minutes from 3:15pm to 4pm Mondays, Tuesdays, Thursdays and Fridays. - After school form tutor detentions These detentions last 20 minutes from 3:10pm to 3.30pm on Tuesdays and Wednesdays.
+These are recorded on SIMs and parents need to be advised 24 hours in advance. - Weekend detentions These are only used in extreme circumstances and can only be set by the Headteacher.
 They can be set on any day at the weekend for between 1 and 3 hours.
 They will never be set at a weekend preceding, during or following a half term break.